 Today you can see a reconstruction of Front Street that began in 1947.
 Located on a section of the original 1870s cemetery, the buildings represent Dodge City as it appeared in 1876.
 Carefully researched through historic photographs and newspapers, you feel as if you’re stepping into the past when you enter the grounds of the Boot Hill Museum.

-Various exhibits and hundreds of original artifacts can be seen throughout the museum which depict early life in Dodge City.
-There is a collection of over 200 original guns on display, a working print shop, an extensive collection of drug store items, a Victorian era cattleman’s home, one-room school house, railroad depot, dry goods store, saddlery, and many other special exhibits.
+Various exhibits and hundreds of original artifacts can be seen throughout the museum which depicts early life in Dodge City.
+There is a collection of over 200 original guns on display, a working print shop, an extensive collection of drug store items, a Victorian-era cattleman’s home, a one-room schoolhouse, a railroad depot, dry goods store, saddlery, and many other special exhibits.
 Each of the more than 20,000 artifacts displayed throughout the complex are authentic.

 At the reconstructed Long Branch Saloon, the exterior was copied from historic photographs.
-However, the interior of the building does not duplicate the original, but is consistent with the interior of the saloons of that time.
-The authentic two piece bar was built in 1881 by Brunswick Corporation, and is hand carved from Cherry wood.
-There are two Golden Eagles that sit atop the back bar, that were once a part of Chakley Beeson’s collection.
-Today, it is illegal for anyone to own stuffed eagles except for Indians and Museums that acquired them before the 1940’s.
+However, the interior of the building does not duplicate the original but is consistent with the interior of the saloons of that time.
+The authentic two-piece bar was built in 1881 by Brunswick Corporation and is hand-carved from Cherry wood.
+There are two Golden Eagles that sit atop the back bar, which was once a part of Chakley Beeson’s collection.
+Today, it is illegal for anyone to own stuffed eagles except for Indians and Museums that acquired them before the 1940s.
 The stage in the Long Branch is filled nightly, during the summer, with The Long Branch Variety Show performers.
 There are singers and dancers and the stars of the show, Chalkley Beeson and Miss Kitty.

-Today you can still “belly up to the bar” and order an ice cold Budweiser or a sarsaparilla bottled for the museum with their own label.
+Today you can still “belly up to the bar” and order an ice-cold Budweiser or sarsaparilla bottled for the museum with their own label.